 Community Supported Agriculture (CSA) refers to a model of farming in which farmers sell harvest shares directly to people in the local community.
 The CSA represents a direct connection between consumers and farmers, and a shared commitment – shareholders commit to the farm for the season, sharing in the risks of unpredictable growing conditions and the benefits of abundant harvests of sustainably grown food.
 By paying for a share of the harvest up front, members provide farmers with a secure customer base and resources to invest in seeds and supplies.
-In exchange, farmers commit to doing their utmost to provide their shareholders with the best-quality, most nutritious food around.
+In exchange, farmers commit to doing their utmost to provide their shareholders with the best quality and most nutritious food around.
 The CSA builds community and connects people with the source of their food.
 At Brookwood Community Farm there are numerous opportunities for members to get involved with growing and harvesting produce and for getting to know each other.

 What’s in a CSA Share?

 Brookwood Community Farm grows a wide variety of crops, planted in succession to provide a continuous weekly supply of mixed vegetables.
 We offer separate spring, summer and fall CSA shares.
 Farm members can sign up for one, two, or all 3 shares.